 The first thing that comes to mind when you hear “Madame Jeanette” is not likely one of the hotter chili peppers on the planet.
-But that’s what it is, ranking right up there with its cousin the habanero pepper in overall heat.
-Though where the habanero – and its cousin the Scotch bonnet – layer in a sweet tropical flavor, the Madame Jeanette (a.k.a.
-Suriname pepper) instead is subdued in taste.
+But that’s what it is.
+The Madame Jeanette (a.k.a.
+Suriname pepper) runs from 125,000 to 325,000 Scoville heat units (SHU), ranking right up there with its cousins, the habanero and scotch bonnet peppers, in overall heat.
+Though where those chilies layer in a sweet tropical flavor, the Madame Jeanette instead is subdued in taste.
 It’s a heat bomb of a chili – yet quite aromatic when cooking – and a staple in Surinamese cuisine.

 At 125,000 to 325,000 Scoville heat units, the Madame Jeanette is not a chili to be trifled with lightly.
 That’s 15 to 130 times hotter than our jalapeño reference point, as mentioned, much like its habanero cousin.

 But unlike the habanero where the heat tends to concentrate in the back of the throat, the heat of the Madam Jeanette is an “all mouth” affair.
-You feel the spiciness from the first bite all around, a lot like another habanero cousin – the Caribbean goat pepper.
-This gives the sense that the Madame Jeanette is hotter than its Scoville ratings even indicate.
+You feel the spiciness from the first bite all around, much like another habanero cousin – the Caribbean goat pepper.
+This gives the sense that the Madame Jeanette is hotter than its Scoville rating indicates.

 How do you use this pepper?

 The super subtle flavor with very high heat does make the Madame Jeanette a very versatile chili pepper for extreme cooking.
-It’s a common ingredient in Surinamese and Antillean cuisine, and it works perfectly with salsas, hot sauces, enchiladas, and other savory dishes where there’s concern that a more savory chili may impact the flavor.
-It’s also quite common in Indian sambal (27% of the Suriname population is of Indian descent).
+It’s a common ingredient in Surinamese and Antillean cuisine, and it works perfectly with salsas, hot sauces, enchiladas, and other savory dishes where there’s concern that a bolder flavored chili may impact the taste of the dish.
+It’s also quite common in Indian sambal (27% of the Suriname population is of Indian descent.)

 Where can you buy Madame Jeanette peppers?

 They aren’t easy to find outside of South America.
-Even the seeds are difficult to source as these chilies – while prolific growers – don’t fair well outside of tropical climates (though indoor growing is possible).
+Even the seeds are difficult to find (outside of online retailers) as these chilies, while prolific growers, don’t fair well outside of tropical climates (though indoor growing is possible.)
 If you do come across the opportunity to enjoy a Madame Jeanette pepper – whether fresh, in sambal, or pureed in a sauce – take it.
 This is one of the more difficult gets on the pepper scale.